Skip to main content

 Are tests needed?

-You may be asked to provide a sample of urine, to check the colour and to rule out kidney problems..
-You may then have to have further tests, depending on their suspicions at this stage.
-These may be done urgently or in due course, again depending on their suspicions and how much pain you are in.
+You may be asked to provide a sample of urine, to check the colour and to rule out kidney problems.
+You may need further tests, depending on what they think is causing the pain.

-Possible tests might include blood tests to check the function of your liver, rule out any inflammation or infection in your system, and check for anaemia, an ultrasound scan to look for common conditions such as gallstones, and a look into your stomach and upper bowel with a camera (endoscopy) and other scans and 'scopes'.
+Possible tests might include blood tests to check the function of your liver, rule out any inflammation or infection in your system, an ultrasound scan to look for common conditions such as gallstones, or a look into your stomach and upper bowel with a camera (endoscopy) and other scans and 'scopes'.

 This depends on what has been discovered so far through the tests above.
 More specific tests may be needed depending on where it is thought the pain is coming from.
 If your pain is thought to be coming from your guts, you are likely to have some type of endoscopy, which is an examination of the inside of your guts with a camera.